 3The "derived net market" is calculated based on the Exchange's best bid or offer ("BBO") in the individual series legs.
 For stock-option orders, the derived net market is calculated based on the BBO in the individual option series leg(s) and the national best bid or offer ("NBBO") in the stock leg.
-See Rule 6.13, Interpretation and Policy .07(c) (which this rule filing proposes to change to paragraph (b)).
+See Rule 6.53C, Interpretation and Policy .11(c) (which this rule filing proposes to change to paragraph (b)).

-4Pursuant to Rule 13, complex orders may either enter the COB or process through a complex order auction (COA).
+4Pursuant to Rule 6.53C, complex orders may either enter the COB or process through a complex order auction (COA).

-6The proposed rule change reorganizes Interpretation and Policy .07.
+6 The proposed rule change reorganizes Interpretation and Policy .11.
 This proposed language appears in proposed paragraph (a)(ii) (current paragraph (b)), which is the paragraph related to trades of complex orders on the COB at the open.

-7The allocation algorithms include price-time, pro-rata, and price-time with primary public customer priority and secondary trade participation right priority base priorities and a combination of various optional priority overlays pertaining to public customer priority, Market-Maker participation entitlements, small order preference and market turner.
-See Rule 6.12.
+7 The electronic allocation algorithms include price-time, pro-rata, and the ultimate matching algorithm base priorities and a combination of various optional priority overlays pertaining to public customer priority, Market-Maker participation entitlements, small order preference and market turn.
+See Rules 6.45A (related to equity options) and 6.45B (related to index and exchangetraded fund (ETF) options).

 8 The proposed rule change also adds to current paragraph (a) (proposed paragraph (a)(i)) that executions of complex orders against the individual legs will be pursuant to the rules of trading priority otherwise applicable to incoming electronic orders in the individual component legs.
-The current rule is silent on what allocation algorithm applies to executions of complex orders on the COB against the individual legs.
+The current rule is silent on what electronic allocation algorithm applies to executions of complex orders on the COB against the individual legs.
 The Exchange believes the proposed rule text merely eliminates any potential confusion regarding how complex orders will be allocated in accordance with proposed paragraph (a)(i).

-9 See Rule 6.11, Interpretation and Policy .01.

-10 Rule 6.13(b)(1) states that complex orders submitted to the COB may trade as follows: (a) A complex order in the COB will automatically execute against individual quotes and orders on the book provided the complex order can be executed in full or in a permissible ratio by the orders and quotes in the book; or (b) complex orders in the COB that are marketable against each other will automatically execute, and the allocation of complex orders within the COB will be pursuant to the rules of trading priority otherwise applicable to incoming orders in the individual component legs.

-complex order trades on the COB open, which may be different than the allocation algorithm applicable to intraday complex order trades on the COB.11 The Exchange will announce any allocation algorithm determinations via Regulatory Circular.
+9 See Rule 6.2B, Interpretation and Policy .04.
+10 Rule 6.53C(c)(ii) states that complex orders submitted to the COB may trade as follows: (a) A complex order in the COB will automatically execute against individual quotes and orders on the book; (b) complex orders in the COB that are marketable against each other will automatically execute, and the allocation of such executions will be pursuant to the rules of trading priority otherwise applicable to incoming electronic orders in the individual component legs; and (c) market and Policy .11 does not state that the applicable allocation algorithm for complex order executions on the COB open may be different than the intraday allocation algorithm for the COB.
+The proposed rule change adds this detail to the rules and allows the Exchange to determine on a class-by-class basis which electronic allocation algorithm will apply to complex order trades on the COB open, which may be different than the allocation algorithm applicable to intraday complex order trades on the COB.
+11 The Exchange will announce any allocation algorithm determinations via Regulatory Circular.
 12